basharast/ImMobile/README.md

 ## JSRuntime

-ImMobile provides advanced support for **extensions and add-ons**.
+ImMobile also features a **JavaScript runtime** that enables automation of advanced tasks using JS scripts.

 Check out the [Extensions Development](https://github.com/basharast/ImMobile/wiki/ImLab) section for more details.

-It also features a **JavaScript runtime** that enables automation of advanced tasks using JS scripts.

 ## Async Tasks